VDA5050/VDA5050/VDA5050_EN.md

 #### 6.6.5.1 Error references

-If an error occurs due to an erroneous order or execution failure, the mobile robot can return meaningful error references in the field `errorReferences` (see Section [7.8 Implementation of the state message](#78-implementation-of-the-state-message)).
+If an error occurs due to an erroneous order or execution failure, the mobile robot can return meaningful error references in the field `errorReferences` to support finding the cause of the error.
 This can include the following information:

 - `headerId`